Subscribe to Salvage and receive two print issues per year, plus digital access including audio and back issue PDFs

 But a small minority of people want to talk.
 They want to tell you how they feel.
 They want to tell you that they are angry, abandoned, betrayed, ignored.
 That they feel powerless.
 Some of them have no intention of voting, they are not registered.
 For the sake of the phone banking, they are of little use to the Labour Party in terms of ‘getting the vote out’.
 But they tell me nobody ever calls unless they want a vote, so if someone wants to talk, I let them.
 They tell me they don’t believe politicians care.
 They tell me that all politicians lie.
 They tell me that politicians make promises but we all know that they won’t keep them.

 I tell them I think that this time is different, but that I also understand why they think it is not.
 I tell them I wish we’d spoken before the date to register had passed, because people like Boris Johnson don’t want them to vote.
 They tell me it will make no difference who gets in.
-I tell them I hope we get chance to prove them wrong this time.
+I tell them I hope we get a chance to prove them wrong this time.

 The best calls are the ones where someone is undecided, and wants to know more.
 They tell us that there seems to be a lot of lying, and they don’t know what to believe.
 I tell them that it doesn’t seem to me like an accident that they feel that way, that it is to some people’s benefit if people do not feel confident about what’s true and what isn’t.
 It is very tiring trying to sort fact from fiction.
 Many people stop trying.

 It only dawned on me after several of these conversations that this is the point of Boris’ lies.
 He does not expect them to be believed.
-He knows that we know they are lies.
+He knows that we know that they are lies.
 What he wants is to flood people with so many contradictory claims, so may lies and counter-lies, misinformation and rebuttal, that people will switch off.
 A kind of IRL shitposting.
 If working class people do not vote, Boris will win.

 When I point this out to people, the relief is audible.
 There seems to be a lot of shame about not understanding what is happening.
 I encourage people to look at the Labour Party manifesto, and to try not to take what the papers tell them as necessarily true.
 I tell them that I am a volunteer, that I have never made phone calls for any party before, and that I think this is a very important election.